 The Stage Canopy will accommodate park programming during inclement weather and provide sufficient cover for a range of community events – e.g. concerts, plays, cultural events, etc.

 The West Cambie Neighbourhood Park will see Phase 1 construction begin in 2019.

 Based on resident feedback from open house events, the park will strive for an ecological focus while accommodating the expansion of the geothermal Alexandra District Energy Utility.

 The design aims to retain existing trees, improve accessibility and introduce the following recreational features and contemplative spaces:

 - Seasonal rain garden with lookout;

-- Wildflower meadow and meadow and pollinator-friendly plant beds.
+- Wildflower meadow and pollinator-friendly plant beds; and

 The park has the potential to contribute ecosystem services on a broader scale.
 It will eventually link two new sections of the West Cambie Greenway to the south with an existing portion to the north, and serve as a contiguous ecological corridor between Cambie Road and Garden City Lands.